 "I just…want to understand where I come from; and the man who is a part of me."

 A sob fell from her dad's mouth and she immediately reached a hand out to grasp his own.
-Waiting for him to compose himself, she still stared straight ahead.
+Waiting for him to compose himself, she still stared straight ahead as his hand tightened in hers.

 "I never wanted to tell you anything other than that he died.
 He never even knew I was pregnant with you, never knew we were meant to be a family.
 It was all so sudden and I only wanted to hold us together."

 Eileen felt her chest ache as she watched her dad relive his own personal nightmare emotionally.
-It was one of many, but seemed to be the most heart breaking.
+It was one of many, but seemed to be the most heart breaking that he lived with.

 "I know it hurts dad, but-but don't you think he would want you to be happy?
 Don't you think he'd want us to be happy?"